-Ecological Scars of Slave Plantations
+Ecological Scars of Plantation Slavery Initiative

 Understanding why and how human beliefs shape the environment in the past is a key to understanding how ecosystems work today— and how society can be in right relationship in the future.
 What unique impacts did the Trans Atlantic Slave Trade have on Caribbean island soil and plant communities?
 Did plantation agriculture and the logic and system of slavery on the Danish-colonized island of St. Croix, US Virgin Islands, leave an ecological signature that can be detected in the present?